 A quick sidestep into science here.
 Cocoa powder is high in polyphenols, which is an antioxidant, and has numerous health benefits.
 1 tablespoon of cocoa powder contains 1.1 grams of net carbs (source: USDA), which makes it perfectly suitable for keto diets.
 Of course, you have to make sure you're using unsweetened sugar free cocoa powder and not a box mix!

-I’m pleased to say that this sugar free hot chocolate is the perfect low carb version of the sugary hot chocolate I used to enjoy so much.
-It has a deep chocolate flavor and is wonderfully creamy and satisfying.
+I'm pleased to say that this sugar free hot chocolate is the perfect low carb version of the sugary hot chocolate I used to enjoy so much.
+It has a deep chocolate flavor and is wonderfully creamy and totally delicious.